turbot/powerpipe-docs/docs/powerpipe-hcl/mod.md

 ##### powerpipe
 A mod may specify a dependency on the Powerpipe CLI.
-Powerpipe will evaluate the dependency when the mod is loaded, and will error if the constraint is not met, but it will not install or upgrade the CLI.
+Powerpipe will evaluate the dependency when the mod is loaded and will error if the constraint is not met, but it will not install or upgrade the CLI.
 A `powerpipe` constraint specifies a *minimum version*, and does not support semver syntax:
 ```hcl
 require {
   powerpipe {